-This technique can be an effective way to separate a new deck, but also works well for anyone who feels drawn to it, or like shuffling isn’t their strong suit.
+This technique can be an effective way to separate a new deck and works well for anyone who feels drawn to it or like shuffling isn’t their strong suit.

 Card shuffling machine

-For Tarot readers with arthritis or who are unable to shuffle with their hands, card shuffling machines are a game-changer.
+For Tarot readers with arthritis or those who cannot shuffle with their hands, card shuffling machines are a game-changer.
 (Or, you can use them if you want to feel like you are a dealer at an underground high stakes poker game).